-Twilio support highly recommends reading through all the steps of our Getting Started on Android SDK guide before reading the rest of this document, as it typically solves the majority of the issues developers will encounter.
+Notice: Twilio support highly recommends reading through our Getting Started on Android SDK guide before reading the rest of this document, as it typically helps solve the majority of the issues developers will encounter.

 Recent Android Media Improvement Features

 - Krisp: In the 7.5.1 changelog, we released Krisp, a custom audio device utilizing the SDK's AudioDevice framework that uses Krisp's audio processing solution called NoiseCancellationAudioDevice.

 - Adaptive Simulcast: In the 7.4.0 changelog, we released Adaptive Simulcast for Android which, when enabled in group rooms of 3 or more participants, may significantly reduce bandwidth consumption, thereby improving overall media quality.

 - MediaTek Chipsets: In the 7.3.1 changelog, we added a configuration property to support MediaTek hardware encoding.

 - Encoders: Rarely, some devices have issues with encoders.
 Please review our 7.1.0 changelog, describing the ability to configure enabling/disabling support for video codec hardware encoders via global configuration and a properties file.